Fujinon XF 18mm f/1.4 R LM WR Samples

 Here are some sample images taken with Fujifilm’s brand new XF 18mm f/1.4 R LM WR wide angle prime.
 EXIF data shows once you click on a thumbnail.
 Raw captures are from a Fujifilm X-Pro2.
 Images were either processed in Adobe Lightroom Classic (v.10.2), or in Capture One Pro v21, and images were exported as 3000 pixels along their long edge for this gallery.
 Large JPEGs can be downloaded by clicking on the download link at the bottom right corner of the larger images.

 This is a very sharp lens, even wide open.
-At the very bottom of the gallery, you can see three of the same night shot, a 16×9 aspect ratio photo showing a walkway angling down to the right to a floating dock, with the city of White Rock in the distance.
+Near the top of the gallery, you can see three of the same night shot, a 16×9 aspect ratio photo showing a walkway angling down to the right to a floating dock, with the city of White Rock in the distance.
 There are three versions of the photo, shot at f/1.4, f/2 and f/2.8.
 The shots are basically identically sharp, at the extreme edges as well, even when looking at the larger downloaded versions.
+Here is a link to the first of the three in the sequence.

 Here is a link back to the accompanying review: Tested!
 Fujinon XF 18mm f/1.4 R LM WR